-The Trustees have set the default investment strategy and also the other investment options that members can self-select.
-If a member does not make any investment selection they will be automatically invested in the default investment strategy until or unless they self-select another option.
+The Trustees have set the default investment strategies and also other investment options that members can self-select.
+If a member does not make any investment selection, they will be automatically invested in the Cushon Core default investment strategy until or unless they selfselect another option.
+However, members previously invested in the ML Retirement Age and ML Retirement Ready funds have been automatically invested in the equivalent Cushon Target Age Funds unless they self-select another option.

-The Default Investment Strategy
+The Default Investment Strategies

-The default investment strategy is Cushon Core (see Appendix 1 for full details) and is designed to be appropriate for a typical Scheme member with a clearly defined retirement age and an "average" attitude to risk.
+The main default investment strategy is Cushon Core (see Appendix 1 for full details) and is designed to be appropriate for a typical Scheme member with a clearly defined retirement age and an "average" attitude to risk.